 When treating a cracked crown, we might be able to smooth down and reshape it, depending on the size and shape of the damaged crown.

 If your broken crown is too severe, we might need to create a brand new prosthesis.
-In the case that we need to create a new prosthesis, we can give you a temporary crown to help minimize pain and damage, while your new crown is being created.
-In some cases, we might need to change the shape of the tooth to ensure the new crown fits and will not fall off again.
+If we need to create a new prosthesis, we can give you a temporary crown to help minimize pain and damage while your new crown is created.
+In some cases, we might need to change the tooth’s shape to ensure the new crown fits and will not fall off again.

 You can help preserve the longevity of your dental crown by taking some extra precautions.

-- Avoid hard foods and candies.
-Sticky and hard foods and candies are one of the biggest causes of dental trauma.
+Sticky and hard foods and candies are some of the biggest causes of dental trauma.
 Avoid biting directly into hard candies.

 Emergency dental situations can be scary.
-At Vero Dental Spa, we make your emergency dental treatment as pain-free and convenient as possible.
-Our dentists have advanced dental experience in emergency dental care, ensuring that even when you’re in a bind, you still receive the most exceptional service.
+At Vero Dental Spa, we’ll make your treatment as pain-free and convenient as possible.
+Our dentists have advanced experience in emergency dental care, ensuring that you receive the most exceptional service, even when you’re in a bind.
 Call Vero Dental Spa today and get your dental crown fixed immediately.